 In addition to the artwork on display, CGAF also offers live music and dance performances, food vendors, and family-friendly activities.

 What began in 1963 as an intimate art show featuring a handful of artists and a few thousand onlookers, has transformed into South Florida’s most successful arts festival.

-The event is considered one of the best outdoors art festivals in USA, exhibiting, unique artworks by artists from more than 47 States and Canada.
+The event is considered one of the best outdoor art festivals in the USA, exhibiting, unique artworks by artists from more than 47 states and Canada.
 It is considered one of the most influential art fairs in Miami.

-Event Dates: President’s Day Weekend – February 18, 19, 20, 2017
+Event Dates: President’s Day Weekend – February 19, 20, 21, 2022

 Event Hours: Gates open at 10:00 a.m. and close at 6:00 p.m.

-Coconut Grove Arts Festival, a signature event!
+Coconut Grove Arts Festival is a signature event!

-The Coconut Grove Arts Festival 2017 will be nearly one mile of arts, food and fun.
-The festival runs along the streets of McFarlane Road, South Bayshore Drive and Pan American Drive.
+The Coconut Grove Arts Festival 2022 will be nearly one mile of arts, food, and fun.
+The festival takes place on McFarlane Road, South Bayshore Drive, and Pan American Drive.

 A portion of the proceeds from Festival admissions benefits the Coconut Grove Arts and Historical Association, which funds year-round arts programs benefitting a scholarship fund that creates opportunities for Miami-Dade County’s talented students to continue their art education.

-The Coconut Grove Arts Festival took fifth place in the 2013 edition of “The Best Art Fairs in the US and Canada”, and received the awards for “Best Art Fair”, “Best Southern Art Fair” and “Favorite Urban Fair”.
+The Coconut Grove Arts Festival took fifth place in the 2013 edition of “The Best Art Fairs in the US and Canada”, and received the awards for “Best Art Fair”, “Best Southern Art Fair”, and “Favorite Urban Fair”.